 It is one of the oldest estates in Nairobi and has over the years witnessed the mushrooming of multi-storey apartments and flats.
-It is preferred by bachelor and newly employed youths.
+Bachelor and newly employed youths prefer it.

 One bedroom goes for between Sh 10,000-Sh 18,000 per month, while a bedsitter goes for Sh 5,500-Sh 12,000 per month.